marshallhouston/rales-engine/README.md

 ##Testing

 Rales Engine is fully tested in RSpec, the contents of which can be found in the /spec directory folder.
-It is also tested using an external testing suite written in unittest which can be found [here]("https://github.com/turingschool/rales_engine_spec_harness")
+It is also tested using an external testing suite written in Minitest, which can be found [here]("https://github.com/turingschool/rales_engine_spec_harness")

+To prepare the database for testing, run

+    $ rake db:test:prepare

 In order to run the external test suite, clone the repo listed above and open it in a separate terminal tab.
 Then run Rails Engine using *$ rails s* and navigate back to the tab where the spec harness is open and run: